Hierarchical Relational Learning for Few-Shot Knowledge Graph Completion: Conclusion

 \section{Conclusion}

 This paper presents a hierarchical relational learning framework (HiRe) for few-shot KG completion.
-We investigate the limitations of current few-shot KG completion methods and identify that jointly capturing three levels of relational information is crucial for enriching entity and relation embeddings, which ultimately leads to better meta representation of the target relation and model generalizability.
-To be specific, HiRe learns context-level relational information by modeling the contrastive correlation between a target triplet and its true/false contexts and captures pairwise triplet-level relational information via a transformer-based meta relation learner.
-The learned entity/relation embeddings are further refined via MTransD at the entity level.
-A MAML-based training strategy is adopted to optimize HiRe on each meta task within a unified framework.
-Experimental results on two commonly used benchmark datasets show that HiRe outperforms current state-of-the-art methods, demonstrating its superiority and efficacy for few-shot KG completion.
-The ablation study and hyper-parameter sensitivity study illustrate the significance of the key components of HiRe.
+We investigate the limitations of current few-shot KG completion methods and identify that jointly capturing three levels of relational information is crucial for enriching entity and relation embeddings, which ultimately leads to better meta representation learning for the target relation and model generalizability.
+Experimental results on two commonly used benchmark datasets show that HiRe consistently outperforms current state-of-the-art methods, demonstrating its superiority and efficacy for few-shot KG completion.
+The ablation analysis and hyper-parameter sensitivity study verify the significance of the key components of HiRe.